Currently reading: The best hybrid cars: PHEVs and regular hybrids rated

 • Costs7

-Best for: Long commutes
+Best for: long commutes

-Its engine range opens with a 2.0-litre four-pot petrol, available as a 205bhp mild-hybrid (badged 520i), followed by the 295bhp, plug-in hybrid 530e.
+The engine range opens with a 2.0-litre four-pot petrol, available as a 205bhp mild-hybrid (badged 520i), followed by the 295bhp, plug-in hybrid 530e.

 At the top of the range sits the 550e xDrive, which takes a 308bhp B58 six-cylinder petrol engine partnered with a 194bhp electric motor.
 Total output stands at 483bhp, meaning a 0-62mph time of 4.4sec.

-The 5 Series' strengths are its impressive handling and its cosseting ride, aided by adaptive dampers.
+Its strengths are its impressive handling and its cosseting ride, aided by adaptive dampers.
 Its engines are very refined too and offer substantial pace throughout the range, although the range-topping 550e is quite expensive.

 Finance this car with Drivenfi